Weffe/axios-api-versioning/sandbox/browser/README.md

 ## Overview

-This is a sample sanbox project that shows real usage of how you could integrate `axios-api-versioning` in your project.
+This is a sample sandbox project that shows real usage of how you could integrate `axios-api-versioning` in your project.
-Even though it is a React App, the same structure inside `api.ts` can be used as inspiration in your own projects.
+Even though it is a React App, the same structure inside `src/api.ts` can be used as inspiration in your own projects.